abulhayat1/SLC-TREE-BOT/README.md

 const default_tree_Ping = "roleid";
 ```

-4. create a new channel to host your tree copy the id and setup these two lines
+4. create a new channel to host your tree , copy the channel id and setup these two lines

 ```bash
 const submitted_channel_id = "enter the id of the channel you want to host your tree";